 What You Do:

 - Download the pouch templates.
-Cut one long rectangular piece from one piece of green felt, and then cut one each from the two circle templates.
+Cut one long rectangular piece from a piece of green felt, and then cut one each from the two circle templates.

-- Cut about 36” of yarn, and thread it through the eye of an embroidery needle.
+- Cut about 36 inches of yarn, and thread it through the eye of an embroidery needle.
 Double the yarn and make a knot at the end.